 GPS cycling apps can be brilliant, they are diverse training aids which are far more than a stop watch.
 They help fuel the hunger and desire to ride faster, longer and push your cycling ability to the max.

 Full of stats and performance charts mixed in with social networking and goals, Strava is one of the best GPS apps on the market and with the basic app features offered for free it’s not a surprise it’s a popular as it is.
 Most cyclists (and runners, yes it for them as well) will have heard and most likely use the Strava app on either their smart phone or GPS device.
 For those who don’t, this blog is aimed at convincing you to give it a try.

 There are many GPS apps and products on the market, so it’s always best to see what suits you, however for this blog our attention is fixed on the white & orange themed delights of the Strava app.

 First step, will it work on your device?
 The answer is most likely a yes, Strava works for both Android devices and iPhones though sadly for windows phone users there is no app for you at the moment.
-Strava is also compatible with more than 50 other GPS devices which include makes such as Garmin, Tomtom, Suunto, Soleus and Timex to see the current list head over to Strava’s website to check www.strava.com.
+Strava is also compatible with more than 50 other GPS devices which include makes such as Garmin, Tomtom, Suunto, Soleus and Timex - to see the current list head over to Strava’s website to check if your device is compatible.